Get started

 -

-Download the Agent Gateway binary and install it.
+Download the agentgateway binary and install it.

-curl https://raw.githubusercontent.com/agentgateway/agentgateway/refs/heads/main/common/scripts/get-agentproxy | sh
+curl https://raw.githubusercontent.com/agentgateway/agentgateway/refs/heads/main/common/scripts/get-agentproxy | bash

 Example output: